 Cinemax subscribers rocking the newest devices can finally enjoy their content on the go again.
 After a few months of complaints, HBO (which owns Cinemax) has pushed out an update that allows users of the HTC One and Galaxy S4 to stream content on those big, beautiful 1080p screens.

 You'll need a pre-existing Cinemax subscription to stream through the MAX GO app, but you can download it and poke around all the shows and movies for free.
+The app also supports HDMI out to a TV, so you could theoretically take the phone with you and always have access to that After Dark programming.
 Read More